Keestle/MySQL-Project-Data-Cleaning-and-EDA/README.md

 Hello and thank you for taking a look at my MySQL projects!

 ## What's included
+### Layoffs CSV file
+Original excel master file containing data regarding layoffs by global companies from the years 2021 to 2023.

 ### Data Cleaning with MySQL - Project 1
-A data set of company layoffs by global companies from the years 2021 to 2023 has been provided, project is to clean the data using MySQL to:
+A data set of company layoffs by global companies from the years 2021 to 2023 has been provided, project objective is to clean the data using MySQL to:
 1. Remove any Duplicates

 2. Standardise the Data (Removing any spelling mistakes etc.)